JGilb28-7/HW17-Workout-Tracker-NOSQL/README.md

 Unit 17 NoSQL Homework: Workout Tracker

 ## resources used:
-  StephanyCamacho - used as a ref for the API Routes to adjust.
+  removed the ref.  as the API were incorrect in the first attempt fix the Routes name to match those on the Public api.js commented out all my fixes and ref.

 ## HW Task List for Workout Tracker
 Create Mongo database with a Mongoose schema and handle routes with Express